 What are the common NANDA nursing diagnoses for diabetes?

 NANDA nursing diagnoses for diabetes include impaired skin integrity and deficient knowledge.
 Other diagnoses are imbalanced nutrition and ineffective health maintenance.
 Risk-based diagnoses include risk for falls and unstable blood glucose.
-Wellness-related diagnoses focus on health promotion and disease prevention.
+Wellness-related diagnoses focus on promoting health and preventing disease.

 What are the different types of diabetes mellitus?